RiwiHow/BalatroSaveManager/README.md

     - `exit`: Exit BalatroSaveManager (default: `esc`)

 ## Known Issues and Workarounds
-- Due to DPI issues, the window may suddenly shrink and move to another position after pressing the `backup` key.
-Please right-click on this app, click "Properties," go to `Compatibility -> Change high DPI settings -> High DPI scaling override -> Select "Application"`
 - The screenshot feature is only for Windows.
 However, it may have issues that prevent it from capturing the real-time screen in some cases.
 If you encounter this problem, you can change Balatro's `Windows Mode` to `Windowed` in `OPTIONS -> Settings -> Video`
 - The always-on-top feature of the GUI is not effective on certain displays when using a multi-monitor setup.
 Please switch displays or change the Balatro Balatro's `Windows Mode` to `Windowed`